Play-by-Play Announcer Technique

 Broadcasting Transformation

 NPB broadcasting has shifted dramatically from terrestrial TV to internet streaming.
 Prime-time terrestrial broadcasts dominated through the 2010s but shrank significantly due to declining ratings.
 Streaming services including DAZN, Pacific League TV, and Tora-Tele emerged, enabling full-game live coverage.
 Streaming offers multiple camera angles, real-time data overlays, and on-demand replay unavailable on terrestrial TV.
-The Giants operate their own GIANTS TV platform with original content production.
+The Yomiuri operate their own GIANTS TV platform with original content production.
 MLB.tv has over 2 million paid subscribers, a scale NPB streaming services aspire to reach.

 The Future of Broadcasting